IIIF/api/source/presentation/4.0/model.md

 If multiple actions are listed for a single Specific Resource, then they _MUST_ be processed in the order given.
 If multiple Specific Resources are given in a List, then they must be processed in order.

-If a resource has a built in named Animation feature, then these can be activated (including starting, stopping and reseting) by adding an AnimationSelector to the Specific Resource with the `action` property.
+If a resource has a built in named Animation feature, then these can be activated (including starting, stopping and reseting) by adding an Animation Selector to the Specific Resource with the `action` property.

 ## JSON-LD and Extensions